Michael Cuccione

-Michael James Cuccione (January 5, 1985 – January 13, 2001) was a Canadian child actor, singer, dancer, author, and cancer research activist.
-He was best known for his role as "Q.T." in the fictional boy band 2gether.
+Michael James Cuccione (January 5, 1985 – January 13, 2001) was a Canadian actor, singer, dancer, author, and cancer research activist.
+He was best known for his role as "Jason 'Q.T.'
+McKnight" in the fictional boy band 2gether, part of a self-titled MTV movie and spin-off television series.

 Biography

 Personal life

-Cuccione was born in Burnaby, British Columbia, and raised in neighbouring Coquitlam.
+Cuccione was born to Dominique and Gloria Cuccione in Burnaby, British Columbia, and raised in neighbouring Coquitlam.
+He had a sister, Sophia, and brother, Steven.

 Entertainment career

-In July 1997, a request Cuccione made to meet Baywatch star David Hasselhoff led to a role in an episode on the show as real-life cancer patient Charlie Everett Dodson Hays.
+In July 1997, a request Cuccione made to meet Baywatch star David Hasselhoff led to an acting role in an episode based on real-life cancer patient Charlie Everett Hays.

-The producers of 2ge+her had already agreed to shoot the movie (and later the series) in Vancouver when they discovered Cuccione and cast him in the part of Jason "QT" McKnight.
+The producers of 2gether had already agreed to shoot the TV movie (and later the eponymous TV series) in Vancouver when they discovered Cuccione and cast him in the part of Jason "QT" McKnight.
+The movie was released on February 21, 2000 and the series followed on August 15 of that same year, on MTV's 10 Spot.
 The series was an immediate hit, as was the subsequent soundtrack from the show.
-The spoof boy band became so popular with fans and artists that they went on tour and opened for Britney Spears.
-Both soundtracks hit the Billboard Top 100.
-The 2ge+her movie was released on February 21, 2000, and the series soon followed on August 15 of that same year, on MTV's 10 Spot.
+The spoof boy band became so popular with fans and artists that they went on tour with Britney Spears.
+Both soundtracks were hits, with the latter reaching #26 on the Billboard Top 100.

 Illness and advocacy

 In 1994, when Cuccione was 9, he was diagnosed with stage 2A Hodgkin's lymphoma, a form of cancer affecting the lymph nodes.
 It was treated with five months of chemotherapy, but returned the following year.
 His second bout with the disease metastasized to his lungs.
 He required massive doses of chemotherapy, a bone marrow transplant, and twelve radiation treatments around his heart and lungs.
 He was then cancer free, but the treatment left him with permanent lung and respiratory problems.

 Cuccione became a well-known campaigner for cancer research and awareness.
 The singer/actor established The Michael Cuccione Foundation for Cancer Research and turned his love for music into a fundraising effort by recording a five-song CD, Make a Difference.
-He also co-authored a book with his grandmother titled, There are Survivors: The Michael Cuccione Story about his experiences battling cancer; his effort eventually raised C$500,000, which was donated to the British Columbia's Children's Hospital.
+He also co-authored a book with his grandmother titled, There are Survivors: The Michael Cuccione Story about his experiences battling cancer; his effort eventually raised C$500,000, which was donated to the British Columbia Children's Hospital.
 Cuccione made many in-person appearances on television, radio, at schools and hospitals, and other fundraising events.
+As of 2024, the foundation has raised $26 million for cancer research, and both of Cuccione's parents have received the Order of British Columbia, the province's highest form of recognition, for their work with the foundation.